 • Have earned a high school diploma or GED certificate

-• Have achieved an associate degree from a Wisconsin Technical College System district or its accredited equivalent from another state; OR have earned at least 60 accredited college credits.
+• Non-sponsored students must have achieved an associate degree from a Wisconsin Technical College System district or its accredited equivalent from another state; OR have earned at least 60 accredited college credits.
 The 60‐college credit standard is defined in terms of semester credits.
 Quarter credits may be converted to semester credits by multiplying quarter credits by two‐thirds.
 Generally, 90 quarter credits are equivalent to 60 semester credits.
 Applicants must provide an official college transcript.

 • Submit Background Check fee